Gabriel-Goes/mapeamento_litologico_preditivo/README.md

 ###	4.1.b - Second step is to download the Anaconda.sh file, a bash script that will handle the actual installation of Anaconda;

-	- But before running any bash script, we have to make shure that the file is the original one and not will harm our machine, or is not corrupted.
+	- But before running any bash script, we have to make shure that the file is the original one and will not harm our machine, nor is corrupted.
 Run de command:

 		sha256sum ~/Downloads/Anaconda3-2021.05-Linux-x86_64.sh

-		*** Take note that the version will change, so the hash function output ***
+		*** Take note that the version will change, so the hash function output. ***
-			*** Make sure that the version is the exact same one ***
+			*** Make sure that the version is the same of yours, or copy from the begining to the "/Anaconda3-". ***

 ###	4.1.c - After downloading and verifying integrity, we can install the the package mannager with the following command: